AlvinsGitHubb/quizpop/README.md

 3. Ensure all technologies and frameworks  are installed

-4. Run the project from the backend
+4. Change the database settings to what you have installed (e.g. password, username, etc.)

-5. Start a new terminal
+5. Run the project from the backend

-6. change the directory to quiz-app
+6. Start a new terminal

-* cd Frontend, cd quiz-app
+7. Change the directory to quiz-app (cd Frontend, cd quiz-app)

-7. npm start
+8. Start npm (npm start)

-8. Go to localhost:3000 to view the site
+9. Go to localhost:3000 to view the site